Facilities Administrative Assistant

 - Provides assistance with other Facilities unit administrative duties (phone calls, correspondence, payment requests, reconcile invoices/billing, misc. vendor liaison, filing), maintains mailroom and ordering of office supplies.

-- The Facilities Assistant is responsible for providing customer service to potential rental clients and assists the Director with inquiries on event dates and initial bookings.
+- The Facilities Assistant is responsible for providing customer service to potential rental clients and assists with inquiries on event dates and initial bookings.
 Responsible for updating and maintaining master internal room reservation calendar.
 Occasional weekend or evening hours may be required.
+Proof of COVID-19 vaccination is required.

 - Prepares all billing invoices for facility rentals and tracking of invoices and accounts receivable.
 Follows up with clients to resolve any invoice issues and overdue accounts.